 It made use of four independent instruments designed to investigate the solar wind plasma.
 The bulk velocity, density, and temperatures of the different particles were measured.
 By measuring the velocity distribution functions of the different kinds of particles, the all-important hydrodynamic parameters of the solar wind plasma can be derived.

 2. Micrometeoroid Analyser

-Until Helios the characteristics of micrometeoroids had not been investigated to any great extent.
-Helios investigated the composition, charge, mass, velocity and direction of interplanetary dust particles.
-Comets have known to be the source of interplanetary dust.
+Until Helios, the characteristics of micrometeoroids had not been investigated to any great extent.
+Helios investigated the composition, charge, mass, velocity, and direction of interplanetary dust particles.
+Comets have been known to be the source of interplanetary dust.

 3. Zodiacal Light Photometer

 It counts the number of electrons and energy.
 The weak glow in the sky, called the Zodiacal Light, has been known for a long time.
 It is the result of the scattering of sunlight by interplanetary dust particles.
 The density and distribution of these particles cannot be measured from Earth, so Helios measured the intensity of the light at various angles.
 The observation of the zodiacal light has established some of the properties of interplanetary dust present between 0.1 AU and 1 AU from the Sun, such as their spatial distribution, color, and polarization.